32blit/32blit-sdk/docs/contributing.md

 ---
 ---

-## Merging into offical Head repo
+## Merging into official Head repo

 Log into github.com.

 On your 32blit-beta clone repo, click the "Pull request" button.

-Now, clieck the "create pull request" button.
+Now, click the "create pull request" button.

 ---